SamyukthaKapoor/Payroll-Management-System/README.md

 3. Execute the `DWH_controlflow` job to run the complete ETL process

 ### Dashboard Setup
-1. Open the Power BI template provided in the `Dashboard` directory
+1. Open the Tableau template provided in the `Dashboard` directory
 2. Connect to your PostgreSQL data warehouse
 3. Refresh the data to visualize current insights